The Anime Man

-Joseph Tetsuro "Joey" Bizinger (born 28 September 1994), known online as The Anime Man, as well as his stage name Ikurru Kamijou (神城 維来, Kamijō Ikurru), is an Australian-Japanese YouTuber, voice actor, songwriter, and podcaster.
+Joseph Tetsuro Bizinger (born 28 September 1994), known online as The Anime Man, as well as his stage name Ikurru Kamijou (神城 維来, Kamijō Ikurru), is a Japanese-Australian YouTuber, voice actor, songwriter, and podcaster.
 His video work focuses on Japanese popular culture, which consists of anime and manga reviews, and vlogs on Japanese culture and society.
 Bizinger is also known for his interviews with people in the Japanese entertainment industry, such as light novel authors, manga artists, and voice actors in anime.

 Early life

-Bizinger was born in Sydney, New South Wales, on 28 September 1994.
-He is the son of a Japanese mother and an Australian father of German and Hungarian descent.
+Bizinger was born and raised in Sydney, New South Wales, on 28 September 1994.
+He was born into a mixed family; his mother is Japanese while his Australian father is of German and Hungarian descent.
+He lived in Sydney until the age of 21.
 Bizinger's mother wanted to ensure that he would retain his Japanese heritage by exclusively speaking in Japanese to him and showing him various Japanese anime on home video, with Doraemon, Sazae-san and Pokémon being especially prevalent in his early childhood.

-At St Paul's Catholic College in Manly, Bizinger was the only student of Japanese descent in his class and therefore introduced a lot of his friends to anime.
-The growth of popularity in anime, alongside a school project, spurred him to make a website where he reviewed Japanese animation.
+Bizinger graduated from St Paul's Catholic College in Manly in 2012, having achieved Distinguished Achiever awards in his HSC results including a band 6 in Music 1, Information processes and technology, and Japanese in Context (formerly known as Heritage Japanese), in which he achieved 4th in the state.
+Bizinger was the only student of Japanese descent in his class, and therefore introduced a lot of his friends to anime.
+Growth in the popularity of anime, alongside a school project, spurred him to make a website where he reviewed Japanese animation.
 He kept making the reviews even after the project ended, and continued to post the reviews until graduation.
-While studying there, he started to make YouTube videos to be posted on his website, but eventually decided to switch entirely to the platform.
+While studying there, he began making YouTube videos to be posted on his website, eventually deciding to switch entirely to YouTube.

 Bizinger attended the University of Sydney, where he graduated in 2016 with a degree in Computer Design Technology.